lisadt/ESProjects/readme.md

 Next: try XGBoost with ln(count)

 ## Project 2: Healthcare Analytics II ##
-- Dataset from Kaggle (https://www.kaggle.com/nehaprabhavalkar/av-healthcare-analytics-ii) collects data regarding length of stays of patients in different hospitals and departments.
+- Data set from Kaggle (https://www.kaggle.com/nehaprabhavalkar/av-healthcare-analytics-ii) collects data regarding length of stays of patients in different hospitals and departments.
 - Being able to predict the length of stay has grewidth=at importance in the optimisation of bed allocations, treatment plans, as well as minimisations of infection spreading.
 - Method: XGBClassifier.
 **Model Performance:** \